 We are the largest independent funder of autism research in Europe, and James is widely considered a leading light in the field.
 In the past six months alone he has been shortlisted for Executive of the Year at the Charity Times Awards, won an ACEVO Fellowship, a scheme to uncover the most inspirational charity sector leaders in the UK, and a Digital Leaders Award for his skilful use of Twitter to engage with the autism community.

 James influences many large science funding bodies, from the Medical Research Council and National Institute for Health Research in the UK to major foundations and the Federal Government in the United States of America.

-This year James led our team to launch a new national network for autism research, Discover, while developing a new scientific strategy and securing Autistica’s largest-ever donation for a ground-breaking new study.
+This year James led our team to launch a new research network for autism research, Discover, while developing a new scientific strategy and securing Autistica’s largest-ever donation for a ground-breaking new study.
 At the same time James has also set up international partnerships, and continued to raise awareness of autism science through numerous appearances on TV and in print.